Bustle rack

-On the U.S. Abrams tank
+On the U.S. Abrams Main Battle Tank

-The original rack design for the XM1 and first production M1 Abrams tanks was blueprinted by then 1LT John A. Baker III, XO and Company Maintenance Officer, H Co, 2-6 CAV, Ft.
+The original rack design for the XM1 and first production M1 Abrams tanks was blueprinted by then 1LT John A. Baker III, XO and Company Maintenance Officer, H Co, 2/6 CAV, Ft.
 Knox, KY.
 Baker had previously developed the standard combat load plan for M60A1 tanks for the Rapid Deployment Force (RDF), 194th Armored Brigade in the early 1980s.
-Upon joining the Army's first XM1/M1 unit, H Co, 2-6 CAV, Baker and his platoon tested every aspect of the XM1 seven days a week for months on end, putting the Army's newest battle tank through its paces.
+Upon joining the Army's first XM1/M1 unit, H Co, 2/6 CAV, Baker and his platoon tested every aspect of the XM1 seven days a week for months on end, putting the Army's newest battle tank through its paces.
 Baker and his men became painfully aware that the vehicle's stowage would be significantly inadequate to support crew operations during combat.
 This motivated the lieutenant to take his platoon's field experiences and draft a simple solution.

 Following his stint as platoon leader and the subsequent XO for H Co, Baker began working with the Armor and Engineering Board to draft blueprints of a prototype rack.
 The advantages of the rack's unique "quick disconnect" design featured the use of standard quick disconnect pins already in use as fasteners on the tank's armored skirts.
 These pins enabled the easy removal of the bustle rack should it become damaged during combat or training operations.

 Removing the handful of lower mounting pins allowed the rack to be "pivoted" onto the blowout panels located on top and to the rear of the turret.
 Pivoting the rack eliminated interference between the rack and the back deck panel, providing unobstructed access to the tank's power plant during maintenance operations.
 The rack became widely known around the Army's Armor community as "The Baker Bustle".
 The rack quickly gained popularity among M1 tankers and the fielded design, though slightly modified by General Dynamics Land Systems, is still the rack seen on M1 series tanks in combat today.

 During the Iraq War, some M1 Abrams tanks were fitted with a second bustle rack on the rear of the existing one at the back of the turret.
 This additional rack is often referred to as a bustle rack extension, or BRE.
 Some M113s, Bradley Infantry Fighting Vehicles, and the Stryker family of APCs were fitted with similar stowage racks on the sides of the hull.

 The bustle rack extensions on the Abrams come in two versions: one with provisions for mounting jerrycans on either end originally used by US Marine Corps Abrams (as seen in the image) and one without, used by U.S. Army Abrams, though the former has begun to replace the latter on Army tanks.
 M109 self-propelled howitzers in Israeli service have used bustle racks on their front turrets for carrying crewmens' personal equipment for decades.